codefresh-io/cap-docs.codefresh.io/_docs/deployment/app-dashboard.md

 %}

 * Desired and Live states:
-  * Managed resources, meaning those that are stored in Git repositories and use Git as the single source of truth, show both the Desired state and the Live state.
+  * Managed resources stored in Git repositories and using Git as the single source of truth, show both the Desired state and the Live state.
     If there are discrepancies between them, the Diff view is displayed, highlighting the differences in both versions for comparison.
   * Resources that are not stored in Git but live in the cluster, show only the Live state.
-  *
 * Share resource details: Copy the URL and send to others in your organization to share the resource details for collaborative review and analysis.
 Pasting the URL in a browser opens to the same resource view.
 * Hide Managed Fields: When selected, hides managed-field information from the manifest.
 Managed-fields show information on which field manager manages the field, after Kubernetes introduced `Server Side Apply`.
 For more information, see [Field Management](https://kubernetes.io/docs/reference/using-api/server-side-apply/#field-management){:target="\_blank"}.